with bishop jaime soto in sacramento

 Bishop Jaime Soto is publisher of the magazine, which is published six times each year and includes moving faith stories and high-quality photography about Catholics in the diocese as well as news and events of the local church.
 Individual faith stories are the cornerstone of Catholic Herald Magazine and columns also explore the Catholic faith and educate about the teachings of the church.
 To donate $15 per year to receive Catholic Herald, call (916) 733-0266.

-searchable Pdf on this website
+searchable PDF on this website

-Printed edition of the 2013 Diocese of Sacramento Directory available to order
+Diocese of Sacramento 2015 Directory still available

 The directory contains contact information for all parishes, schools, diocesan offices and institutions and agencies of the diocese.
 The directory also contains listings for all priests, deacons and men and women religious.